 So, once this room was fully painted, cleared and cleaned, it was time to bring the big pieces of furniture in to play around with some different configurations.
 This included the bed, bookcase, bedside table and toy storage unit.
 For any room, playing around with the layout of the furniture is a great way to get a 'new' room... plus it's completely free!

-We keep the toys in fabric storage boxes - I like that they are nice and light to pull in and out, and sturdy enough to hold lots of items.
-Admittedly, some but some have lost their shape a bit over the years, but for an overall cost of around $6 per box, they've really proved their worth as great storage pieces over the last 4 years.
+We store the kids' toys in fabric boxes - I like that they are nice and light to pull in and out, and sturdy enough to hold lots of items.
+Admittedly, some but some have lost their shape a bit, but for an overall cost of around $6 per box, they've really proved their worth as great storage pieces over the last 4 years.

 PSST...
 Get your free checklist of the best storage pieces for a child's bedroom on the button below!